mikedilger/gossip/README.md

 I'd prefer if you trusted `mike@mikedilger.com` higher than my public key at this point in time since key management is still pretty bad.
 That is the inverse of the normal recommendation, but my private key has not been treated very carefully as I never intended it to be my long-term keypair (it just became that over time).
 Also, I fully intend to rollover my keys once gossip supports the key-rollover NIP, whatever that is (or will be).

 You can tip me at my Bitcoin Lighting address: decentbun13@walletofsatoshi.com == lnurl1dp68gurn8ghj7ampd3kx2ar0veekzar0wd5xjtnrdakj7tnhv4kxctttdehhwm30d3h82unvwqhkgetrv4h8gcn4dccnxv563ep

-Anything more than 500,000 sats or so should probably go through my on-chain address: bc1qx2a4qmuczvmdcqr8wauty66gkh2klywckd5wn8